itsmohitkumar/YouTube-Echo/README.md

 ## Usage

-To start the application, use the command below.
+To start the FastAPI application, use the command below.
 This will launch a development server:
 ```bash
 uvicorn app:app --reload
 ```